tantodefi/speedrunLUKSO-challenges/README.md

 > 👩‍💻 Rerun `yarn deploy --reset` whenever you want to deploy new contracts to the frontend, update your current contracts with changes, or re-deploy it to get a fresh contract address.

-🔏 Now you are ready to edit your smart contract `{mainContractName.sol}` in `packages/hardhat/contracts`
+🔏 Now you are ready to edit your smart contract `YourContract.sol` in `packages/hardhat/contracts`

 ---